 Reduce batch size and increase frequency

-Reduce project size and each step size.
-Don't try to do too much in each step.
+Reduce overall project size and the size of each step.
 Then stabilize (Practice awareness of the whole, and repeat.) and

 A common practice in software development is continuous integration and continuous delivery or continuous deployment (abbreviated at CI/CD).
 In CI/CD, changes are made through a series of the smallest changes that make a difference and are merged into the software at an increased frequency.
 Developers practice to keep making updates smaller and more frequent.

 Big changes are risky because they are more likely to cause instability in the whole.
 However, big doesn't refer to physical size or scale.
 It refers to the number and complexity of changes made at a single step.
-A change can be large in that it covers a wide area using a wide-scale tool, and yet it can be small in its focus ().
+A change can be large in that it covers a wide area using a wide-scale tool, and yet it can be small in its focus (Match each action to the scale of the tool).
 If the large change also includes many small details before checking in with the whole, then it may be considered too big.

 - When painting, be aware of the scale you're working at.
-Are you using a big brush or a small brush? .
-Make incremental adjustments at each scale, often working from larger to smaller as the painting matures— while .
+Are you using a big brush or a small brush?
+Match each action to the scale of the tool.
+Make incremental adjustments at each scale, often working from larger to smaller as the painting matures—Sketch the whole first while .
 Check in frequently after each brush stroke.
 The painting is developed through hundreds of these cycles ranging from a few seconds to a few minutes.

 - When organizing a kitchen, work with the time you have.
 Rather than taking an entire weekend to reorganize everything, identify a smaller step that can be taken and "stabilized."
 What's the smallest step you can do with the time, energy, and resources you currently have to create the biggest increase? .
 Repeat this cycle more frequently—a few times on the weekend, a few times during the week, to make regular progress. .
 Taking on too much is exhausting and making it more likely the project will be started and abandoned in an unstable state.
 You may still spend the whole weekend on the project, but you're stabilizing more frequently and working in manageable steps.